-resources' total nameplate capacity must exceed annual peak load by a specified planning reserve margin."
-The study further explains that the structure of the wholesale market plays a critical role in determining resource adequacy outcomes, "particularly the manner in which resource investors are compensated."
-Implementation of ECI will require resource adequacy, including required reserves, to exist within the wholesale market region to support market restructuring (i.e. there must be ample generation in the wholesale market area to meet expected loads in the market region served in order to foster competitive wholesale pricing of that generation).
+"particularly the manner in which resource investors are compensated."92 Implementation of ECI will require resource adequacy, including required reserves, to exist within the wholesale market region to support market restructuring (i.e. there must be ample generation in the wholesale market area to meet expected loads in the market region served in order to foster competitive wholesale pricing of that generation).
 If Nevada elects to join an existing organized wholesale market such as the California Independent System Operator (CAISO) or the Southwest Power Pool (SPP), the wholesale market region is that of the organized wholesale market.
 If Nevada elects to create its own organized wholesale market, the wholesale market region is that of Nevada.

-Currently, resource adequacy requirements are being met in the CAISO balancing area.
-Installed generation capacity is reported at 71,740 Megawatts (MW).
-Nevada native load peak of 7,961 MW occurred in 2016 (native load is only that of NV Energy affiliates and does not include balancing area loads of rural Nevada utilities, municipal utilities, and NRS 704B customers) and would add approximately 11% (excluding reserves) to the CAISO resource requirement.
-CAISO has processes in place to ensure resource adequacy and would presumably require Nevada electric providers to fund or acquire additional generation capacity to satisfy resource adequacy requirements for their load.
+Currently resource adequacy exists for the CALISO.93 Installed generation capacity is reported at 71,740 MW.
+Nevada native load peak of 7,961 MW occurred in 2016 (native load is only that of NV Energy affiliates and does not include balancing area loads of rural Nevada utilities, municipal utilities, and 704B customers) and would add approximately 11% (excluding reserves) to the CALISO resource requirement.
+CAISO has processes in place to increase generation and would presumably add generation resources to meet Nevada native load.

-Resource adequacy requirements are being met for the SPP balancing area as well.
-Installed generation capacity is reported at 50,622 MW.
+Currently resource adequacy exists for the SPP.94 Installed generation capacity is reported at 50,622 MW.
 Nevada native load peak of 7,961 MW occurred in 2016 (native load is only that of NV Energy affiliates and does not include balancing area loads of rural Nevada utilities) and would add approximately 16% to the SPP resource requirement.
-As with CAISO, SPP also has processes in place to ensure resource adequacy and would presumably require Nevada electric providers to fund or acquire additional generation capacity to satisfy resource adequacy requirements for their load.
+SPP has processes in place to increase generation and would presumably add generation resources to meet Nevada native load.

-Building new generation requires several years to plan, permit, finance and construct.
+Building out of new generation requires several years to plan, permit, finance and construct.
 Development of new baseload or intermediate generation resources within Nevada may not be possible within the available time frame.
 Buildout of new peaking or utility scale renewable resources may be possible in the time frame available.
-The decision as to what organized wholesale market Nevada will participate in must be made several years in
+The decision as to what organized wholesale market Nevada will participate in must be made several years in advance of the effective date of Energy Choice in order to provide time for the organized wholesale market to prepare for and adjust its resource mix for Nevada, or for Nevada to construct additional generation should Nevada elect to create its own organized wholesale market.